-If the property appraisal comes in short, say at $95,000, but the other owners refuse to take less than the $80,000 they agreed to then the LTV ratio is 84% ($80,000 loan amount / $95,000 property value = 84%) instead of 80% and you may be required to pay PMI.
-This is why it is important to use a conservative property value when you negotiate buying out other equity holders or all parties should agree to use the appraised property value.
+If the property appraisal comes in short, say at $95,000, but the other owners refuse to take less than the $80,000 they agreed to, then the LTV ratio is 84% ($80,000 loan amount / $95,000 property value = 84% LTV ratio), which is higher than the 80% threshold, and you may be required to pay PMI.
+This is why it is important to use a conservative property value when you negotiate buying out other property owners or all parties should agree to use the appraised property value.

 The second point to keep in mind is that when you get a mortgage on a property you already own, even if you just inherited your ownership stake, it is technically a cash-out refinance.
 This designation applies even if you receive no money from the loan and all of the proceeds go to buy out ownership interests held by other parties.